MakCoder-2004/MakCoder-2004/README.md

 # Hi there, I'm Makrious Ayman Riad! 👋

 👤 **About Me**
 I’m Makrious Ayman Riad, a passionate Computer Science student specializing in Data Science at Alexandria University.
-Born and raised in Alexandria, Egypt, I have a deep interest in the fields of competitive programming, software engineering, machine learning, and data science.
+Born and raised in Alexandria, Egypt, I have a deep interest in competitive programming, software engineering, machine learning, data science, and web development.

 📚 **Education**
 I’m currently studying in the Data Science department at Alexandria University.
 My academic background equips me with a strong foundation in problem-solving, data-driven decision-making, and cutting-edge technologies.